Chart Color Schemes

 Infrastructure

-Perth has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Perth has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Area performance is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified 81 such projects that could impact the area.
-Notable ones include Perth City Link Redevelopment, Edith Cowan University City Campus, Aboriginal Cultural Centre, and Perth Cultural Centre Rejuvenation.
-The following list details those most likely to be relevant.
+Area infrastructure significantly impacts local performance.
+AreaSearch identified 81 projects potentially affecting the region.
+Notable initiatives include Perth City Link Redevelopment, Edith Cowan University City Campus, Aboriginal Cultural Centre, and Perth Cultural Centre Rejuvenation.
+The following details projects likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.